isomerpages/moe-outramsec/_a-school-programmes/Instructional Programmes/Humanities.md

 <p>&nbsp;</p>
 <p><strong>Learning Approaches:</strong>
 </p>
-<p>&nbsp;We adopt an inquiry-based learning approach that anchors the study
+<p>We adopt an inquiry-based learning approach that anchors the study of
-of Humanities in authentic, real-world contexts.
+Humanities in authentic, real-world contexts.
 This pedagogical method encourages students to take an active role in their learning by asking meaningful questions, formulating hypotheses, gathering and analysing data, and constructing evidence-based conclusions.
 Through hands-on and experiential learning opportunities, students explore complex societal issues and human behaviours, fostering deeper engagement and understanding.</p>
 <p>Through these experiences, students learn to critically evaluate the credibility
 and relevance of information sources.
 They develop digital discernment and an ethical awareness of technology’s impact, learning to use such tools